ilikecubesnstuff/PVyzMgS/examples/EXAMPLES.md

 Simulation of a square lattice with [rock, paper, and scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) states as a cellular automaton.
 Analyses the dynamics of the minority fraction with both deterministic and random update rules.

+## Evolutionary Stable Strategies

+Inspired by [Primer](https://www.youtube.com/@PrimerBlobs)'s video titled ["Simulating the Evolution of Teamwork"](https://youtu.be/TZfh8hpJIxo?si=vHD79-ukgiDfVoaO) - a simulation of a population with "solo" and "teamwork" strategies for survival.
+The system exhibits a phase transition and supercritical behavior when varying cooperation penalty and fighting penalty (scenarios detailed in the video).